-At each stage you must tell us if you are still not happy and want your complaint to be taken to the next stage.
-You must do this within 10 working days of receiving our last response, so that we know you are still dissatisfied.
+At each stage please tell us if you are still not happy and want your complaint to be taken to the next stage.
+Please do this within 10 working days of receiving our last response, so that we know you are still dissatisfied.
 Please include any new information and tell us why you are still not happy.
 If we do not hear from you within 10 days the complaint will be closed.

 You can request that your complaint is considered by a ‘designated person.’
 Councillors and MPs are designated people.
 Their role is to assist in resolving complaints.

 Whilst you can refer your complaint to an MP or councillor at any stage of our complaints process, their role as a designated person would ‘switch on’ once our complaints process has been exhausted.

 For councillor contact details please call your local council and for MPs please contact the House of Commons Information office on 020 7219 4272 or visit parliament.uk

 Housing Ombudsman Service